 Mount Holly, New Jersey is a bustling small town full of character and history.
+And paranormal hot spots.
 Flowing through the town is a tributary of the Delaware River – the Rancocas Creek.
 The main thoroughfare – High Street – is filled with quant little shops and restaurants, including a micro-brewery that serves amazing Craft Beer and several of my favorite restaurants housed in historic buildings.

 This historic area is well known to residents and visitors alike to be the home of several haunted locations rife with paranormal experiences.
 Originally owned by the Lenape Native Americans, the town was settled by the Europeans in 1677 when Walter Reeves acquired the land from the Lenape and constructed a dam on the Rancocas Creek to channel water through a raceway to power a grist mill and a sawmill.
 The mill race, which is still visible today, was hand dug between 1720 and 1723.
 The mills were built shortly after – drawing settlers from far and wide.
 Although the mills are no longer standing, the town still has many historic homes including the Shinn Curtis Log House, built in 1720.
 This unique log home is still standing and visible today.

 In 1811, the Burlington County Prison was constructed.
 Designed by Robert Mills, a Quaker who believed inmates should be reformed through religious instruction and education, the jail proved to be an imposing stone structure and is known to be the first modern prison in the country.
 The prison was in continuous use from 1811-1965, becoming a museum in 1966.
 Throughout its lifespan, the prison held inmates for crimes varying in severity from owing a debt and adultery to arson and murder.
 Records show that inmates included men, women and even children as young as 12.
 Although there was a separate wing for females, inmates were all housed together no matter the severity of the crimes they committed.